Approved Med School Application Timeline’s (2025-2026 Edition)

 Pre-Application (January – April)

 • Clinical Experience: Build healthcare experience, ideally through shadowing or internships.
-Consider Go Elective’s medical internships abroad to gain direct patient interaction in real-world hospital settings.
+Consider Go-Elective’s medical internships abroad to gain direct patient interaction in real-world hospital settings.

 • MCAT Prep: Study and take practice exams.
 Aim to take the MCAT no later than April.